 The Low Porosity of Quartz Surfaces

-Quartz is fabricated with a mixture of crushed stone rich in silicon dioxide, compound polymer resins, and synthetic pigments.
+Quartz is fabricated with a mixture of crushed natural quartz, compound polymer resins and synthetic pigments.
 These elements result in a solid surface that isn’t porous like natural stone.
 Low porosity is one the reasons granite became more popular than marble for countertops.
 With quartz, porosity isn’t an issue at all.
 With a nonporous surface, homeowners don’t have to worry about water or liquid substances seeping through and forming stains.

 Quartz Is a Low-Maintenance Material

 As a nonporous solid surface that’s sealed once during the fabrication process, quartz is very easy to maintain, and this contributes to its durability.
 Natural stone is more delicate and requires frequent sealing.
 Otherwise, a patina will eventually form even if stains are promptly removed.
 Quartz countertops only require a few precautions and a reasonable cleaning schedule.